fit-check-app/design-spec/src/interaction/clothing-item-management.md

 ### Quick actions

 - Wear today: sets the last worn date to today (only available if status if "Ready")
-- Washed today: sets the status of the item to "Ready" (only availabe is item is awaiting cleaning)
+- Washed today: sets the status of the item to "Ready" (only available is item is awaiting cleaning)

 ### Revise item record